Are Biodegradable Urn with a Tree Allowed in France? The 2026 Legal Guide

 FAQs

-1. Can you bury a biodegradable urn with a tree in a cemetery?
+1. Can you bury a biodegradable urn with a tree in a cemetery in France?

-• Yes, but it depends on the cemetery’s regulations.
-It is necessary to consult the cemetery administration or the mayor.
+• Yes, but it depends on the cemetery regulations.
+It is necessary to obtain authorization from the mayor as per Article R. 2213-39 of the CGCT.

 2. Is burying a biodegradable urn on private land legal?